lithomas1/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 #### With `inplace=True`, should we silently copy or raise an error if the data has references?

-For those methods where we would keep the `inplace=True` option, there is a complication that actually operating inplace is not always possible.
+For those methods that would keep `inplace=True` in this PDEP, sometimes operating inplace is not possible, even if `inplace=True` is passed in, because the underlying data shares reference with another pandas object.

-For example,
+For example, the following operation

-    :::python
-    df = pd.DataFrame({"foo": [1, 2, 3]})
-    df.replace(to_replace=1, value=100, inplace=True)

-can be performed inplace.

-This is only true if `df` does not share the values it stores with another pandas object.
-For example, the following operations

     :::python
     df = pd.DataFrame({"foo": [1, 2, 3]})